Hedge Funds Risks and Returns

 Hedge funds offer more financial reward because of the way their managers are paid, the types of financial vehicles they can invest in, and their lack of financial regulation.

-Hedge fund managers are compensated as a percent of the returns they earn.
+Hedge fund managers are compensated as a percentage of the returns they earn.
 This attracts many investors who are frustrated by the fact that mutual funds are paid fees, regardless of fund performance.
 Thanks to this compensation structure, hedge fund managers are driven to achieve above-market returns.

 Hedge fund managers specialize in using sophisticated derivatives, such as futures contracts, options, and collateralized debt obligations.
 Derivatives allow hedge fund managers to profit even when the stock market is going down.
 Hedge fund managers can use put options, or can sell stocks short.
 Basically, these products all do two things: they use small amounts of money, or leverage, to control large amounts of stocks or commodities.
 Second, they pay out by a particular point in time.
 The combination of leverage and timing means that managers make outsize returns when they correctly predict the market's rise or fall.